ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 a cycle of revisions, before the PR is “merged”, and your changes become part of the destination repo.

-Just like issues, PRs have
+Just like Issues, PRs have
 their own discussion forum for communicating about the proposed changes.
 In fact, not only can maintainers or collaborators communicate about your PR via GitHub, they can also suggest changes and may